-Volleyball Alberta's Commercial Liability Policy and Sports Accident Policy covers our registered members (Officers, Directors, Coaches, Managers, Officials, Members, Volunteers and Employees) throughout the membership year (September 1 – August 31) but only while acting within the scope of their duties on behalf of Volleyball Canada; Volleyball Alberta and affiliated Clubs/Teams.
+Volleyball Alberta's Commercial Liability Policy and Sports Accident Policy covers our Registered Members (Athletes, Board Members, Coaches, Managers, Referees, Staff & Volunteers) throughout the membership year (September 1 – August 31) but only while acting within the scope of their duties on behalf of Volleyball Canada; Volleyball Alberta and affiliated Clubs/Teams.
 Spectators are also covered under both the Commercial Liability Policy and Sports Accident Policy.

 Members are covered while participating in Provincial and National sanctioned or approved events.
 These include competitive or recreational and related activities. (i.e Premier series, Provincial and National championships and Sanctioned tournaments, clinics, camps and social activities/awards banquet).